assaf/zombie/README.md

 ### Operating On Resources

-If you need to retrieve or operate on resources directly, you can do that as well, using all the same features available to Zombie, including mocks, cookies, authentication, etc.
+If you need to retrieve or operate on resources directly, you can do that as well, using all the same features available to Zombie, including cookies, authentication, etc.

 #### resources.addHandler(handler)